nreid/vc_tutorials/Part1_qc_alignment.md

 ## Quality trim ##

-not generally necessary, but sickle, trimmomatic
+not generally necessary for variant calling, but sickle and trimmomatic can be used.

 ## Align and compress ##

 bwa mem, samtools

 scripts:
-- scripts/Part1c_align.sh<br>
+- scripts/Part1c_align.sh
 - scripts/Part1d_compress.sh

 ## Sort reads by genome position ##